UnifiedPaymentSolutions/everypay-android/EveryPay Android Release Process.md

 - 5) If everything is correct then push depencency change to master branch and make new release with tag with prefix v and corresponding SDK version.

-## E. Troubleshooting standard questions
+## E. Standard troubleshooting questions

 - 1) What version of SDK are you using ?
 - 2) Is dependency strict or not ?